Victo Ngai: Early life and education

-Ngai's mother first noticed her artistic talented and feared that "rigidly technical Chinese art taught in school was stifling it."
+Ngai's mother first noticed her artistic talent and feared that "rigidly technical Chinese art taught in school was stifling it."
 For two years during summer vacation, Ngai was taken to a private art teacher in Shenzhen on mainland China, which although geographically close, was like "visiting another country" because of the customs immigration process, according to the artist.
 It was there that Ngai's creative confidence began to flourish.

 When Ngai started thinking about an education in illustration, it was a difficult decision, because the artist and her family believed there was a prejudice in Asia against art and design.
 Her father hoped she would go into finance as a career.

 A friend who studied art at Yale, recommended the Rhode Island School of Design and that was the only school she applied to.

 Ngai was accepted at the Rhode Island School of Design in 2006 where she was mentored by the award-winning illustrator, Chris Buzelli, who importantly taught the young artist that an individual style is something you have to search for within, and not search for outside.

 Artistic influences

-The artist drew early influences from the works of Utagawa Kuniyoshi, Hiroshige and her college instructor, Chris Buzelli She also gained inspiration from Norman Rockwell, Windsor McCay, Mary Blair and the fashion designer Alexander McQueen.
+The artist drew early influences from the works of Utagawa Kuniyoshi, Hiroshige and her college instructor, Chris Buzelli She also gained inspiration from Norman Rockwell, Winsor McCay, Mary Blair and the fashion designer Alexander McQueen.